Cruise the 30,000 Islands of this stunning archipelago in autumn to see the great Canadian wilderness like never before.

 Georgian Bay is also a hotbed of family cottages.
 Though some are accessible by road, most require travelling by boat to get to them.
 Many of these properties are remote and solitary, and as you cruise past residents will often wave from the docks.
 A tour of Georgian Bay lets you imagine what life at the cottage must be like, and allows you to see for yourself.

 One of the best things about an Island Queen cruise is the informative narration that’s provided by staff throughout the tours.
-You’ll learn more than you ever thought possible about the largest fresh water archipelago in the world.
+You’ll learn more than you ever thought possible about life on Georgian Bay.

 Family-owned and operated, the Island Queen and the Anderson family welcome thousands of passengers aboard in the summer and fall seasons.
-Stop by the gift shop for nautically-themed souvenirs, or enjoy Kawartha Dairy ice cream or Muskoka Roastery coffee while you wait to head out for a morning or afternoon of adventure.
+Stop by the gift shop for nautically-themed souvenirs, or enjoy Kawartha Dairy ice cream or Muskoka Roastery coffee while you wait to head out for you cruising adventure.
 (The ship is also wheelchair accessible.)